 Pardon Our Dust

-As the newest Florida state park, we are planning for amenity improvements such as the entrance road, campground and bath house.
-RV campers please be advised there is no dump station at this time.
-Thank you for your patience as we go through this transition period.
+As the newest Florida State Park, we are planning for amenity improvements such as the entrance road, campground and bath house.
+RV campers, please be advised there is currently no dump station.
+Tent campers staying on sites with power require a 30-amp adapter to utilize household plugs.
+Be advised that during heavy rains the current park drive can be difficult to navigate.
+Thank you for your patience.

 Welcome to Ruth B. Kirby Gilchrist Blue Springs State Park

 The most significant ecological habitats include the spring run stream and floodplain communities.
-The main spring run is renowned for its support of a diversity of wildlife species including turtles, fish and invertebrates.
-Redbreast and spotted sunfish, largemouth bass, bluegill and channel catfish in can be observed in waters with unparalleled visibility.
+The main spring run is renowned for a diversity of wildlife species, including turtles, fish and invertebrates.
+Redbreast and spotted sunfish, largemouth bass, bluegill and channel catfish can be observed in waters with unparalleled visibility.

 Paddling, snorkeling and swimming are all popular at the park.
-Pavilions are available, and a concession stand provides food and beverage service, and paddling equipment rentals.
+Pavilions are available, and a concession stand provides food and beverage service plus paddling equipment rentals.
 Other popular activities include camping, hiking, nature study and picnicking.

-- Gilchrist Blue Springs State Park is located in Gilchrist County about 5 miles to the west of High Springs, FL off NW 182nd Ave.
-(CR340) in the north central part of the state along the Santa Fe River.
+- Gilchrist Blue Springs State Park is located in Gilchrist County about five miles to the west of High Springs off Northwest 182nd Avenue (County Road 340) in the north-central part of the state along the Santa Fe River.